Images of the construction process

 SARTELL HIGH SCHOOL CONSTRUCTION UPDATES

 With the passage of the May 24, 2016 bond referendum, the District has been engaged in the design and implementation phases of its "Building Excellence" facilities plan.
+The new Sartell High School will open in the Fall of 2019.
+For updates regarding the reconfigurations of other school buildings, please visit School Building Reconfigurations.

 This page is a timeline of the design process which has been focused on creating learning environments and opportunities that will meet the needs of today and tomorrow's students.